 - the inverter makes good use of the panels' output.

-- STECA1+CIS-panels however does not take any advantage of the cool period, and lags in the other period.
+- STECA1+CIS-panels and Solis+CIS-panels however do not take any advantage of the cool&light period, and lag in the other period.

 - STECA2 in Group C further back on the flat roof clearly is situated unfavourably with much shadow in morning and afternoon.